ElektroStudios/Snippet-Tool-And-Documentation-for-Visual-Studio/README.md

 # Snippet Tool for Visual Studio 2022

-### XML Documentation and Snippet Generation Tool.
+### XML Documentation and Code Snippet Toolkit for Visual Studio.

+> ⚠️ This repository is archived and no longer maintained.

 Looking for the Visual Studio 2026 version?
 Find it [here](https://github.com/ElektroStudios/XML-Doc-and-Snippet-Tool-for-VS2026).